About (Not The) Singapore Venice Pavilion

 The competition is open to everyone.
 Architects, designers, artists, and students in particular are invited to participate, either as individuals or in teams, from Singapore or elsewhere.

-Shortlisted entries will be exhibited as part of Discipline the City at The Substation from 23 August to 24 September 2017.
+Physical submissions will be exhibited as part of Discipline the City at The Substation for the duration of Act I.

 Issue and Challenge